Lee Zahler: Career

-Songwriter and orchestrator Zahler provided both the musical score and an original theme song for the first talking serial, King of the Kongo, produced by Mascot Pictures in 1929.
+Songwriter and orchestrator Zahler provided both the musical score and an original theme song for the first talking serial, The King of the Kongo, produced by Mascot Pictures in 1929.
 Zahler was then hired by independent producer Larry Darmour as musical director for the Darmour studio.
 Beginning in 1936 Darmour began releasing his productions through Columbia Pictures, and Zahler remained with Darmour until Darmour's death in 1942.

 Columbia retained Lee Zahler's services, and he continued to compose music for Columbia serials.
 Zahler's agitato scores for Holt of the Secret Service (1941) and Batman (1943) are perhaps most familiar to serial fans.
 The only Columbia serial of the 1940s that didn't involve Lee Zahler was Brenda Starr, Reporter (1945); it was produced by Sam Katzman at the Monogram Pictures plant, with the music conducted by Monogram's musical director Edward J. Kay.

 In 1944 Lee Zahler became a musical director for the PRC studio, where he furnished the music for 26 feature films through 1946.
 Then he became head of the music department for independent producer Edward Finney; Zahler scored Finney's feature Queen of the Amazons (1946).
 Lee Zahler died on February 21, 1947; his last film was the Columbia serial Jack Armstrong (1947).